 In comparison, the 2000 Census shows Triadelphia had a population of 817 people and a land area of 0.69 square miles [1.8 km²].
 This gives a population density of 1,187 people per square mile [458.4 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Triadelphia.
 You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Triadelphia had 402 Housing Units<3> and with its population of 811 people, this averages 2.02 people per Housing Unit.

 The 2010 Census shows Triadelphia had a land area of 0.67 square miles [1.7 km²].
 This translates to 595 Housing Units per square mile [229.9 housing units/km²].